herberthk/Laravel-rest-api-with-sanctum-authentication/README.md

 # Laravel REST API with Sanctum authetication

-This is a REST API using auth tokens with Laravel Sanctum
+### This is a REST API using auth tokens with Laravel Sanctum

 ## Usage

 Change the *.env.example* to *.env* and add your database info

-For MySQL, add
 ```
 Edit .env file to meet database requirement